Looking for a mixed onsen in Japan?

 Ryokan Sanga is found secluded in a forest along a mountain stream at Kurokawa Onsen in Kyushu.

 Their two privately-owned hot springs are 100% natural and free-flowing, where one is medicinal while the other is good for our skin.

-Both springs are the sources to seven different types of onsen at the inn – including outdoor baths, indoor baths, tub baths, and 3 private baths.
+Both springs are the sources of seven different types of onsen at the inn – including outdoor baths, indoor baths, tub baths, and 3 private baths.

-“Moyai-no-yu” is their mixed onsen featuring a bluish hot water surrounded by nature, pictured above.
+“Moyai-no-yu” is their mixed onsen featuring bluish hot water surrounded by nature, pictured above.

 Bus from Fukuoka or Kumamoto > bus Kurokawa Onsen > shuttle to Ryokan Sanga

 - Take the bus from Fukuoka or Kumamoto to Kurokawa Onsen

 - Board shuttle from Kurokawa Onsen Bus stop to Ryokan Sanga

 - Please notify your arrival time for staff to greet you at the bus stop